 Keep in mind, it really doesn’t matter whether the animal is fed ordinary grain, genetically modified grain or organic grain.
 Feeding large amounts of any type of grain to a grazing animal will negatively affect the quality of the animal’s meat….and milk.
 So, while organic meat may be free of unwanted toxins, it is still nutritionally inferior to grass-fed meat.
 Also, it is important to point out that farmers who raise grass-fed animals (such as U.S. Wellness Meats) raise the animals in the healthiest manner and under the cleanliest and most natural of conditions.

-What’s the Deal with Adding Tabouleh to the Grass Fed Lamb Burger Recipe?
+What’s the Deal with Adding Tabbouleh to the Grass Fed Lamb Burgers Recipe?

-You can reduce the lamb by a good solid ounce simply by adding tabouleh.
-And since tabouleh is entirely plant-based and made from all sorts of healthy stuff like tomatoes, bulgar wheat, parsley, lemon juice and olive oil it’s a great way to eat clean and health your grass-fed lamb burger up!
+You can reduce the lamb by a good solid ounce simply by adding tabbouleh.
+And since gluten free tabbouleh is entirely plant-based and made from all sorts of healthy stuff like tomatoes, quinoa, parsley, lemon juice and olive oil it’s a great way to eat clean and health your grass-fed lamb burger up!

 To shop for healthy Xtrema 100% ceramic cookware click here.